DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 * A pop up window should appear, prompting you to choose your COM port
 * Select the COM port then click the :guilabel:`Connect` button, and the button in the top right corner should change to :guilabel:`Disconnect DCC++ EX` with a green circle to the left
 * Turn track power on with the :guilabel:`Power` button
-* Type the DCC address of your loco into the "Locomitive ID" text box, then click the :guilabel:`>` button to set it
+* Type the DCC address of your loco into the "Locomotive ID" text box, then click the :guilabel:`>` button to set it
 * You can now use the throttle slider or :guilabel:`+` and :guilabel:`-` buttons to set the speed, and the slider in the centre of the screen to set forward, reverse, stop, or EStop
 * The function buttons to the right can also be used to set the various functions supported by your decoder